Customs and Traditions of Indian Tribal People

-The different tribes in India if ever counted can move up to a mind boggling number, with all their ethnicities and impressions.
-In India almost a new dialect can be witnessed each new day; culture and diversification amongst the tribal can also be admired from any land direction.
-The tribal population is also pretty much varied and diversified.
-Quite manifestly, Indian tribal culture should assimilate and mirror a definitive section of the society.
-The current tribal population of India is approximately 20 million altogether.
+In India, culture and diversification amongst the tribal can also be admired from any land direction.
 Each of the tribes is a distinctive community, either migrated from a different place or the original denizens of the land.
-These various tribes still inhabit the different parts, especially the seven states of the North-eastern region and almost each and every nook of the country.
-The speciality of the Indian tribes lies in their customs, cultures, and beliefs and, in particular, the harmony in which they survive in unanimity with nature.
-Tribal living perfectly portrays a well-balanced environment, a procedure that in no way upset the ecological balance.
+The speciality of the Indian tribes lies in their customs, cultures, beliefs and the harmony in which they survive in unanimity with nature.
+Tribal living perfectly portrays a well-balanced background.

 Sentinelese tribe of Andaman is one of the most secret tribes existing in the world.
 They are fond of buckets, specifically red buckets.
 Jarawa Tribe of Andaman are still rooted in their tribal customs and traditions.
 They enjoy fish, pigs and other animals but wouldn't touch a deer as they consider deer sacred and they also change the names of their children post puberty.
 There is a detailed ritual held to celebrate, in which a boy has to search for a wild pig and present it to everyone in the village and a girl is rubbed in clay and pig oil.
 Chenchus in Andhra Pradesh speak a dialect of Telugu language known as ‘Chenchu’.
 Chenchu youths are free to marry whoever they want to and they agree to the divorce, and widows as well are approved to remarry.